ESA-EarthCODE/portal/pages/index.md

 <div class="highlight">

+### 2024 IEEE International Geoscience and Remote Sensing Symposium

+We are pleased to announce that EarthCODE will participate in the 2024 IEEE International Geoscience and Remote Sensing Symposium.

+This will be held from 7th - 12th July, 2024 in Athens, Greece.

+Please join us at our [poster session on Thursday, 11 Jul, 16:20 - 17:20](https://2024.ieeeigarss.org/view_session.php?SessionID=1389).

+Alternatively, please visit the ESA stand for more information.

+---

-### EarthCODE Info Day 17 April 2024
+### EarthCODE Tender is open

+The [tender for EarthCODE is open](https://esastar-publication-ext.sso.esa.int/nonEsaTenderActions/details/13691) and the full tender documentation is available as a non-ESA Tender Action on ESA-STAR.
-EarthCODE is looking for subcontractors.
+With this tender EarthCODE is looking for subcontractors.
 The project team hosted a supplier webinar at 1.30pm CEST on 17 April, to get information on developing the three main works streams (WS): WS1 - Infrastructure, WS2 - FAIR Open Science & WS3 – Community.
 See recording and slides of the information day below.

-The [Intended ITT](https://esastar-publication-ext.sso.esa.int/nonEsaTenderActions/details/13691) is available as a non-ESA Tender Action on ESA-STAR.

 </div>